KCFO

-KCFO (970 AM) is a commercial radio station in Tulsa, Oklahoma.
+KCFO (970 AM) is a commercial radio station in Tulsa, Oklahoma, United States.
 It is owned by the Stephens Media Group and it airs a radio format that mixes Christian talk and teaching along with conservative talk.
 KCFO airs national shows such as Dave Ramsey, J. Vernon McGee, David Jeremiah, Dennis Prager, Mike Gallagher, and Albert Mohler.

 By day, KCFO is powered at 2,500 watts.
 But to protect other stations on 970 AM from interference, it reduces power to 1,000 watts at night.

 The station has been assigned the KCFO call letters by the Federal Communications Commission since October 21, 1984.

 History

 Beginnings on 1570

 KAKC first signed on the air on Christmas Eve, December 24, 1946.
 It was founded by Sam Avey.
 Avey was a local businessman and sports promoter, who owned the Tulsa Coliseum.

 When KAKC first went on the air, it was a daytime only station.
 It was called "The Hometown Station," with a focus on serving the Tulsa community, broadcasting local sports, local news, and some music.
 It originally broadcast at 1570 kilocycles on the AM dial.
 In April 1948, the station got permission to move to 970 AM, and it also received permission to broadcast in the evenings as well as during the day.